Chart Color Schemes

 Residential development activity is lower than average in Thorneside according to AreaSearch's national comparison of local real estate markets

-Thorneside has recorded approximately 11 residential properties granted approval per year.
-Between financial years FY21 and FY25, around 57 homes were approved, with an additional 8 approved in FY26 so far.
+Thorneside recorded approximately 11 residential properties granted approval annually between FY-21 and FY-25.
+Around 57 homes were approved in the past five financial years, with an additional 8 approved so far in FY-26.

-On average, each dwelling accommodates about 2 new residents annually over the past five financial years.
-The average construction cost of new homes is $385,000, which is higher than regional norms, reflecting quality-focused development.
-Compared to Greater Brisbane, Thorneside has 14.0% lower construction activity per person and ranks at the 28th percentile nationally, indicating relatively constrained buyer choice and supporting interest in existing homes.
-Recent building activity consists solely of detached dwellings, maintaining Thorneside's traditional suburban character with a focus on family homes appealing to those seeking space.
+On average, each dwelling accommodated around 2 new residents per year over the past five financial years.
+The average construction value of these dwellings was $385,000.
+Compared to Greater Brisbane, Thorneside had 14.0% lower construction activity per person and ranked at the 28th percentile nationally in terms of building activity.
+Recent building activity consisted entirely of detached dwellings.

-Developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.
-With around 573 people per approval, Thorneside shows a mature, established area.
-Future projections estimate an addition of 83 residents by 2041 at current development rates, suggesting that new housing supply should comfortably meet demand and provide good conditions for buyers while potentially supporting population growth beyond current projections.
+As of around FY-26, Thorneside had approximately 573 people per approval.
+Future projections estimate an addition of 83 residents by 2041.
+Current development rates suggest that new housing supply should meet demand comfortably, potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development